RushikeshJoshi4/RushikeshJoshi4.github.io/_posts/2019-10-22-introducing-hyde.md

 * Worked with Tensorflow and keras frameworks for implementing the custom neural network architecture

-### Price predictor of used products
+### Price predictor of used products <a href="#"></a>

 * NLP-based project to predict prices of used products from natural language descriptions Incorporated frameworks and libraries such as nltk, word2vec, Tensorflow

-* Simple Solitaire game
+### Simple Solitaire game

-### Created a solitaire game application, a Unix based desktop app as a part of Kleiner Perkins Fellowship Challenge using python and tkinter library
+* Created a solitaire game application, a Unix based desktop app as a part of Kleiner Perkins Fellowship Challenge using python and tkinter library

 * GRE prep application
 * Developed a web application of GRE flash-cards using Django and MongoDB